eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 - I've had Docker Desktop fail to start, rarely.
 It appears to be related to when there is an update available, which would typically be the case upon restart of the host.
 This needs to be solved, I am not sure how.

-The best bet for Windows is likely to run Prysm or Lighthouse natively, with Geth, some way of starting them as a service without a user needing to be logged in (Task Scheduler), and improved time sync.
+The best bet for Windows is likely to run Prysm or Teku natively, with Geth, some way of starting them as a service without a user needing to be logged in (Task Scheduler), and improved time sync.

-That is absolutely doable.
-If you document this, please let me know and I will link it from here.